MLH-Fellowship/torchblaze/documentation/docs/docker.md

 Dockerizing an application is the process of converting an application to run within a Docker container.
 While dockerizing most applications is straight-forward, there are a few problems that need to be worked around each time.

-To overcome all difficulties Torchblaze came up with a inbuilt module to perform dockerisation for ML Models.
+To overcome all difficulties TorchBlaze comes with an inbuilt module to perform dockerization for ML Models.

-Before we proceed you need to install docker by taking the reference from the setup instructions.
+Before we proceed you need to install Docker by taking the reference from the setup instructions.

-## Steps to Dockerise your Flask ML RestFUL API
+## Steps to DockeriSe your Flask ML RESTful API

-1. Once you Setup the Basic File Structure and Perform all the API Checks then you need to be cautions about the port as 8080 and host address as "0.0.0.0" in app.py.
+1. Once you setup the basic file structure and perform all the API checks, then you need to be cautions about the port as 8080 and host address as "0.0.0.0" in app.py.

-2. Then you need to go to the main project path in command prompt or terminal .
+2. Then go to the main project path in command prompt or terminal .

 ```py
 cd < Project Folder Name >
 ```

-3. For Example , If you created a project using template named "Sample" then command would be
+3. For example , if you created a project using template named "Sample" then command would be

 ```py
 cd Sample
 ```

-4. Now you need to create requirements.txt and need to add all the required python libraries needed for your project.
+4. Now, create a requirements.txt file and add all the required python libraries needed for your project to the requirements.txt file.

-5. Once that is done then we need to run the following command to generate the Docker Image for your appliciation.
+5. Once that is done, run the following command to generate the Docker Image for your appliciation.

 ```py